^

 If you feel that any of our content is inaccurate, out-of-date, or otherwise questionable, please select it and press Ctrl + Enter.

-T-lymphocytes-helpers are the inducers of the immune response, regulate the strength of the immune response to a foreign antigen and control the constancy of the body's internal environment (antigenic homeostasis).
-An increase in the number of T-lymphocyte-helpers indicates a hyperactivity of immunity, a decrease in immunological failure.
+T-helper lymphocytes are inducers of the immune response, regulate the strength of the immune response to a foreign antigen and control the constancy of the internal environment of the body (antigen homeostasis).
+An increase in the number of T-helper lymphocytes indicates hyperactivity of the immune system, a decrease indicates immunological insufficiency.

-The ratio of T-helpers and T-suppressors in the peripheral blood plays a leading role in assessing the state of the immune system, since the intensity of the immune response depends on this.
-In the norm of cytotoxic cells and antibodies, as much as they are necessary for the removal of one or another antigen should be produced.
+The ratio of T-helpers and T-suppressors in the peripheral blood is of primary importance in assessing the state of the immune system, since the intensity of the immune response depends on it.
+Normally, cytotoxic cells and antibodies should be produced in quantities that are necessary to remove a particular antigen.